pianokidsaker1412/Build-a-grid/README.md

 The Courses app consists of a scrollable grid of course topics.

 All photos by Romain Guy.
-All photos are licensed under CC0 1.0 Universal: https://creativecommons.org/publicdomain/zero/1.0/
+All phot